BUILDING THE LEGACY OF LANIER ISLANDS

 In 2010, a new lakeside restaurant and entertainment venue was opened.
 Sunset Cove quickly became the go-to place for both boaters and area residents to enjoy concerts, holiday fireworks, and the ever-popular Full Moon Parties, which are still held today.

 In 2018, Lanier Islands entered a joint venture with Darby Campbell and Safe Harbor Development and their brand partner, Margaritaville.
-Safe Harbor has invested in expanding and improving the resort offerings with upgraded restaurant concepts, a new RV Resort, expanded boat storage, and dry-stack boat storage opening in 2021.
+Safe Harbor has invested in expanding and improving the resort offerings with upgraded restaurant concepts, a new RV Resort, expanded marinas, and new dry-stack boat storage.